marijnh/Eloquent-JavaScript/19_paint.md

 {{index "keyboard bindings (exercise)", "key property", "shift key"}}

-The `key` property of events for letter keys will be the lower case letter itself, if [shift]{keyname} isn't being held.
+The `key` property of events for letter keys will be the lowercase letter itself, if [shift]{keyname} isn't being held.
 And we're not interested in key events with [shift]{keyname} here.